afonari/emc/index.markdown

 ### Usage

 1. Run SCF.
-1. Generate k-point grid (in *KPOINT* file) using *emc.py* with the appropriate input file.
+1. Generate k-point grid (in *KPOINT* file):
+   1a.
+Python version: `emc.py input_file`
+   1b.
+FORTRAN version: `emc_gen`.
+Note: FORTRAN version requires input file to be named `inp`.
-1. Run non-self consistent calculation using obtained grid:
+1. Run non-self consistent calculation using obtained k-point grid:
   - in case of CRYSTAL: run helper script cry-getE.pl (see below)
   - in case of VASP: set `ICHARG=11` in the *INCAR*.
 Don't forget to copy *CHGCAR* file from the converged SCF run.